hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_a_telescope_with_clean__f57d73a7-6aa0-4bec-a432-8a787d0b7755-0_1.content.md

 ## Contact Us

-If you have any questions or need assistance with installing our telescope background, please don't hesitate to contact us at [email protected].
+If you have any questions or need assistance with installing our telescope background, please don't hesitate to contact us at me@pavolhejny.com.
 We're always happy to help.

 -->